flub78/aws_cicd/doc/https_role.md

 After running the above command, certbot will generate a certificate for the specified domain(s) and store it in `/etc/letsencrypt/live/`.

 ## A cron job to renew a certbot certificate

-Here is an example of a cron job to renew a certbot certificate:

-css

 ```css
 0 0 * * * certbot renew --quiet --renew-hook "systemctl reload apache2"